JayGe/docker-gr-satellites/README.md

 ## About

-This is a GNU Radio install with gr-satellites.
+This is a GNU Radio install with gr-satellites 1.8.1.

-Using Ubuntu 19.10 the GNU Radio version from repository should be > 3.7.13.4.
+Using Ubuntu 19.10 the GNU Radio version from repository will be > 3.7.13.4.

-Gr-satellites should be the latest from https://github.com/daniestevez/gr-satellites.
+Gr-satellites is the release version 1.8.1 from https://github.com/daniestevez/gr-satellites.

 Also included as suppliments to or dependencies of some of the flows are the following modules: